jmaraya1229/ECBackEnd/README.md

 * UPDATE a category, product, or tag by id

     * To update an existing category, the user must make a PUT request with a JSON body and use this line before clicking SEND[^1]
     `http://localhost:3001/api/categories/id#`

-        The JSON body should look like this:
+        * The JSON body should look like this:
         ```
         {
         "category_name" : "updated-category-name"
         }
         ```
-        The `updated-category-name` must be changed to the new name the user wants.
+        The `updated-category-name` can be changed to the new name the user wants.

     * To update an existing product, the user must make a PUT request with a JSON body and use this line before clicking SEND[^1]
     `http://localhost:3001/api/products/id#`

         * The JSON body should look like this:
             ```
             {
-            "product_name" : "updated-product-name"
+            "product_name": "updated-product-name",
+            "price": 200.00,
+            "stock": 3,
+            "tagIds": [1, 2, 3, 4]
             }
             ```
-        The `updated-product-name` must be changed to the new name the user wants.the other stuff can be updated as well.
+        The `updated-product-name` can be changed to the new name the user wants, and the price, stock, and tagIds can be changed to a new integer if desired.

     * To update an existing tag, the user must make a PUT request with a JSON body and use this line before clicking SEND[^1] `http://localhost:3001/api/tags/id#`